sestaton/Chloro/README.md

 **SPECIAL NOTE**

-This is a work in process, and has only been tested with Illumina data.
-Also, the documentation may be incomplete for some commands.
-Currently, only VelvetOptimiser is used for assembly, though more assembly methods will be added.
-Please report bugs or issues that you find.
+This is a work in process, and currently only VelvetOptimiser is used for assembly, though more assembly methods will be added.
+Please report any feature requests and bugs or issues that you find.
 See below for more information on usage and reporting issues.

 **DEPENDENCIES**